I Light HFX

 What is I Light HFX?

-The Halifax Cycling Coalition has been organising a yearly campaign called I Light HFX since 2016.
+The Halifax Cycling Coalition has been putting on the yearly I Light HFX ride since 2016.
 Inspired by Cycle Toronto’s Get Lit campaign, and HUB Cycling’s Bike the Night event, we want to help make it safer for people to ride bikes at night.

-We organise the I Light HFX campaign to bring visibility to cycling after dark, and to build community around cycling all year round.
-The campaign includes a community ride with well-lit and decorated bikes, free light giveaways, and raising funds for the Halifax Cycling Coalition.
+The I Light HFX campaign aims to bring visibility to cycling after dark, and to build community around cycling year-round.
+The campaign includes a community ride with lit up and decorated bikes, free light giveaways, and raising funds for the Halifax Cycling Coalition.
 We host the campaign in the fall when the evenings become darker earlier, and we don’t want anyone to get left in the dark.

-The community ride is a fun way to encourage people of all ages and abilities to get creative with lighting up their bikes as bright as possible and riding together through our city.
+The community ride is a fun way to encourage people of all ages and abilities to get creative in lighting up their bikes as brightly as possible, and riding together through our city.
 We give out prizes for the brightest bikes to encourage people to have fun with it!

 Bike Light FAQ